 Hope is not a financial plan.[i]

-The COVID-19 pandemic and the lifestyle slowdown that has come with it has provided many married couples the opportunity to reassess their marriages.
-For some, the crisis has made their bond stronger.
-For others, prolonged separation and/or prolonged closeness has revealed considerable cracks in their relationship.
+The COVID-19 pandemic and the lifestyle slowdown that came with it provided many married couples the opportunity to reassess their marriages.
+For some, the crisis made their bond stronger.
+For others, prolonged separation and/or prolonged closeness revealed considerable cracks in their relationship.

-If you and your spouse fall into this category, with the forced quarantine leading you to the realization that your marriage may be ending, divorce, in and of itself, is not the only option.
+If you and your spouse fell into this category, with the realization that your marriage may be ending, divorce, in and of itself, is not the only option.
 The better choice, rather than the immediate finality of divorce, is the creation of a document known as a Postnuptial Agreement.
 In its simplest terms, a Postnuptial Agreement is a contract signed by the couple at any time after their marriage which resolves all or at least a portion of the financial issues between them.

 A Postnuptial Agreement survives whether the marriage lives or dies.
 It can be a simple framework or a detailed road map, limited or expansive in scope, enforceable[ii] regardless of the state of the marriage when entered into.
 It can and often does provide a cooling off period for the couple; an opportunity to work on their marriage.
 If the marriage fails, a Postnuptial Agreement will ease and expedite the divorce process; and save the couple legal fees, inasmuch as they previously resolved the financial aspects of the marriage.